Voor en tijdens jouw geboorte

 You once found an old watch which was used to wear on your wrist.
 You did the watch on your wrist and said to mamma: “I am oma.”

 O wat was mamma gek op jou en jij gek op mamma.
 Als je mamma niet uit kon zwaaien als ze naar haar werk moest, schreeuwde je moord en brand.
 Bang dat ze nooit meer terug zou komen.
 Pappa deed er het beste aan om samen met jou mamma uit te zwaaien.

 O mamma was so fond of you and you were so fond of mamma.
 If you couldn’t wave goodbye to mamma when she went away for working, you raised a hue and cried.
 You were afraid that she might never come back.
-The best Mark could do with you was to give you the opportunity to wave goodbye to mamma together.
+The best your father could do with you was to give you the opportunity to wave goodbye to mamma together.

 Robin as a pre-schooler at school

 When you discovered you could also talk, you were always talking and stayed talking.
 Also when Mirabelle or Lucas had something to tell.
 Although you were the little brother you tried to do things as good as your brother and sister.
 Also the risky things.
 I still remember that you like Mirabelle and Lucas were as high on the high bar on the Roosestraat.
 I said many quick prayers, but you turned out well, like most of the time.

 In this time you started to be tough.
 Outside the house you were tough, but inside the house you were that affectionate boy.
 Especially with mamma you liked to cuddle.
 And you had a lot of phantasy.
 And your charm was that ear-to-ear-smile.